 The concept of criterion-referenced reliability as a measure of the consistency of mastery and non-mastery classifications is one which has received considerable support (Carver, 1970; Hambleton and Novick, 1972; Hansen et al., 1977; Livingston, 1976; Subkovniak, 1976, 1978; Curlette, 1977).
 Such measures require two sets of test data.
 The frequencies of agreement between the classification decisions made by both sets of test data may then be represented in a 2x2 table as shown in Figure 3.

+Figure 3.
+Frequencies of agreement between mastery and non-mastery classifications on two sets of test data.

-In this table, A is the number of students who were classified as masters on both T1 and T2, and D is the number who were classified as non-masters on both tests.
+In the table in Figure 3, A is the number of students who were classified as masters on both T1 and T2, and D is the number who were classified as non-masters on both tests.
 As these frequencies increase, the more the two sets of data agree and the higher the reliability of classification.
 Conversely, B and C are the disagreement frequencies, and as they increase the reliability of classification decreases.